What do industry researchers do, anyway? Part 2 -- What do they do when they are not publishing

 Why don’t industry researchers publish as much?

 By and large, an average researcher publishes less when they move from academia to industry.
-Like every statistical story, there are notable exceptions to this average trend, but that’s not what we are focusing on here.
+Like every statistical story, there are notable exceptions to this average trend, but that is not what we are focusing on here.
 So what is it about industry research and its researchers that make them produce less published research works?

 Interest is an important factor that is intrinsic to each researcher.
 I believe interest in research is of paramount importance, because most of the time research projects are not smooth sailing – this is true even for some of my own work that went really smoothly from ideation to fruition.
 There will be research challenges that are much harder for the uninterested mind to comprehend and solve; for industry researchers, even if the research challenge itself is interesting and exciting, there are usually more hoops to jump through (e.g., dataset permissions/release review, various legal/business/budget/publicity approvals, to name a few) that will take the lead researchers some inner-drive to overcome.